gaultierq/gaultier.dev/source/2024-12-31-partial_index.html.markdown

 ```

-When we to try to retrieve the abusive which hasn’t been reviewed yet, we notice the query is pretty fast !
-It took around 30ms which is not that long.
+When we to try to retrieve the abusive which hasn’t been reviewed yet, we notice the query is pretty fast: 30ms.
 Let’s find out what is going on here, by explaining the query plan.
 It appears that postgres only had to examine only 189k rows.